-Although less common than patellar tendonitis, quadriceps tendonitis is an important cause of quad pain above kneecap.
-So, how do we diagnose quadriceps tendon pain, and what can we do about it?
+Although less common than patellar tendonitis, quadriceps tendonitis is an important cause of quad pain above the kneecap.
+So how do we diagnose quadriceps tendon pain, and what can we do about it?

 What is the quadriceps tendon?